artefactual/archivematica-docs/user-manual/appraisal/appraisal.rst

 5. Once all files have been added and the arrangement has been set, SIPs can be started in Ingest.
 Select the resource/archival object and click **Finalize arrangement**.
-SIPs can be created from any level of description (i.e. a SIP can be started for an entire resource or from an archival object within a resource such as a series).
+SIPs can be created from ArchivesSpace archival objects at any level of description.

 .. tip::